Deliberate Values Dissonance

 See how vainly it cobbles together a string of sounds not unlike words?
 Take.
 Us.
 To.
 Magic.
 Thunder.
 Man.

-- In the comic Runaways, there's a storyline where the team finds themselves in America in 1907.
+- A storyline has the team finds themselves in America in 1907.
 There, they meet a girl named Klara Prast.
 Klara is more upset at the possibility of them recruiting her for a union than the fact that she was forced by her parents to marry a man who is old enough to be her father, and who beats her and is implied to rape her.
-Molly fails to realize this when Klara alludes to it.
-Karolina does.
+Molly fails to realize this when Klara alludes to it; Karolina does.
 Later, Klara refers to Xavin in female, black form as a "negress" and is disgusted at female Xavin and Karolina being intimate.

 - The same storyline has an instance where Karolina takes an evening stroll and is mistaken for a prostitute by a creepy man, on the grounds that that's the only sort of woman who'd be walking around the city at this time of night.
 When she tries to correct the mistake, he refuses to listen and drags her into an alley.
 One beat panel later, he goes flying across the street and Karolina comments "Looks like history just lost another buff".